hcarnes/hcarnes.github.io/_posts/2017-12-23-artsy_scraper_cli.markdown

     end
   end
 ```
-OO Ruby really slowed down my momentum as far as finishing lessons and labs, but it helped me learned a lot about slowing down in order to let my creativity and curiousity guide my coding journey.
-Printing artwork in iterm was cool.
+OO Ruby really reduced my velocity as far as finishing lessons and labs, but it helped me learn to slow down and let my creativity and curiousity guide my coding journey.
+Seeing artwork print out in iTerm after scraping it was very rewarding:

 ![iterm_image](https://imgur.com/898o2Te.gif "Screenshot")